elmerucr/E64/README.md

 ## General Description

 E64 is a Virtual Computer System that runs on macOS and linux.
-Technical specifications are heavily inspired by the Commodore 64, Amiga 500 and Atari ST. The programming model is very comparable to fantasy consoles such as TIC-80 and PICO-8.
+Technical specifications are heavily inspired by the Commodore 64, Amiga 500 and Atari ST. The Lua programming model is (will be) very comparable to fantasy consoles such as TIC-80 and PICO-8.

 * The core is a Lua scripting engine
 * BLITTER/VIDEO chip with a resolution of 384x216 pixels, a palette of 4096 colors (12bit) running at 60Hz, alpha blending capabilities and 16mb video ram.